 While the Vietcong series doesn't demonize war, its hard difficulty, not to mention its focus on realism screams this trope at the top of its metaphorical lungs.

 It is stated often and sometimes shown in Tears To Tiara 2.
-Hamil considered accepting the enslaving of his entire people to avoid war.
+Hamil considered accepting the enslavement of his entire people to avoid war.
 Saul was willing to let slide agents from The Empire buying slaves and dead bodies to prevent war.
-Until Hamil points out to him that he's only prolonging the inevitable, which he knew, and said agents took Artio which would cause war to irrupt anyway.
+Until Hamil points out to him that he's only prolonging the inevitable, which he knew, and said agents took Artio which would cause war to erupt anyway.